zqubit/334f21/Warmup2/README.md

 # Warmup 2
 In this assignment, you will implement some crypto-primitives and basic data structures.
 You will need the code that we provide in this repo.
-Please follow the instructions. **Due date: 5:00PM, Feb 11, 2020.**
+Please follow the instructions.

 **Notice that this is an individual assignment.
 You should finish it on your own.**